-I will occasionally offer Bonus Assignments or Extra Credit Assignments.
+For most lecture videos, I will post homework assignments.
+These will count towards Bonus or Extra Credit Points.
 This will be available to all students.
-Individual Extra Credit Assignments are unfair to students who do not ask for them.
+Individual Extra Credit Assignments are unfair to shy students who do not ask for them.
 Therefore, any extra credit option will be available to all students in the course.